 3.150 EXEMPTIONS FROM PLF PARTICIPATION

-(1) employed exclusively as a government attorney or licensed paralegal or as a judge;
+(1) employed exclusively as an attorney or licensed paralegal by a government entity or as a judge;

-(3) an employee or independent contractor with a legal aid or public defender office which provides professional liability coverage for the OSB member through an Acceptable Alternative Insurer as defined at Subsection (D);
+(3) an employee or independent contractor with a legal aid or public defender office which provides professional liability coverage for the OSB licensee through an Acceptable Alternative Insurer as defined at Subsection (D);

 (4) employed in a non-law related field;